Latécoère 570: Design and development

+Details

+By July of 1939, Only one Latécoère 570 prototype was completed.
+It was never ordered into production because competing bombers, such as the Lioré et Olivier LeO 45 and the Amiot 351, had already entered service by the time the 570 was ready for testing.

 The Latécoère 570 prototype took a long time to get into the air compared with its competitors.
 Construction began at Latécoère's Toulouse works from about April 1937, but during that year the Toulouse-Montaudran region was seriously disrupted by industrial action and it was decided to complete the aircraft at the Bayonne factory.
 It finally flew in until August 1939, piloted by Yves Lascombe.
 The 570 went for trials at CEMA d'Orleans-Bricy early in 1940, though by then the Amiot 351 and Lioré et Olivier LeO 45 were already in service.
 It was found to have good flying characteristics, though its performance vis-à-vis the other B4 machines was somewhat disappointing.
 The 14Aa engines were by this time performing reliably, despite an unhappy beginning in the other B4 prototypes.
 By June 1940 the sole 570 was in German hands at Bricy, but not judged worth flying.